logo

 Impact: Execute Unauthorized Code or Commands

-Notes: In some circumstances it may be possible to run arbitrary code on a victim's computer when cross-site scripting is combined with other flaws.
+Notes: In some circumstances it may be possible to run arbitrary code on a victim's computer when cross-site scripting is combined with other flaws, for example, "drive-by hacking."

 Scope: Confidentiality, Integrity, Availability, Access Control